With stellar beaches, ancient ruins and party hotspot Ayia Napa on its shores, the east coast of Cyprus serves up holidays to suit everyone.

 Ayia Napa is the undisputed centre of clubbing on the island.
 The 24-hour party crew will not be disappointed by its pumping nightlife, complete with laser shows, foam parties and big-name DJs.
 But families won’t go bored either – the live shows along the main strip cater for audiences of all ages.

-The east coast of Greek Cyprus is known as the Larnaca region.
-It runs from the city of Limassol in the south-west to the border with Turkish Cyprus in the south-east.
-Cyprus itself is in the Mediterranean Sea, 75km off the south coast of Turkey.
+The east coast of Cyprus is known as the Larnaca region.
+It runs from the historic city of Limassol to the resorts of Ayia Napa and Protaras in the south-east of the island.
+Cyprus itself is located in the eastern part of the Mediterranean Sea.

 Time differenceGMT +2 hours